Lloyd R. Woodson: State proceedings, conviction, and sentencing

 Woodson was charged in state court on January 26, 2010, with second-degree unlawful possession of weapons, fourth-degree possession of prohibited defaced firearms and prohibited weapons- armor penetrating bullets, fourth degree possession of large capacity ammunition magazine, obstruction of justice, and resisting arrest.
 Bail was set by a New Jersey Superior Court Judge John Pursel in Somerville at $75,000.

 On February 25, 2010, Woodson was indicted by a Somerset County grand jury on numerous charges, including second-degree attempted robbery and multiple weapons offenses, including second-degree possession of a firearm for an unlawful purpose and fourth-degree possession of hollow-point bullets.
 Chanel Hudson, Woodson's public defender on the state charges, noted that she has not yet received all of the discovery.
 Hudson said that attempted robbery was not an initial charge, and would like to see the evidence they have to support it.

 On April 10, 2010, Woodson pleaded not guilty to the charges against him.
-On August 20, 2010, his defense lawyer asserted in New Jersey Superior Court that a defense psychiatrist's report indicated Woodson is competent to stand trial, but suffers from paranoid schizophrenia, “which rendered him incapable of committing the crimes he’s charged with.”
+On August 20, 2010, his defense lawyer asserted in New Jersey Superior Court that a defense psychiatrist's report indicated Woodson is competent to stand trial, but has paranoid schizophrenia, “which rendered him incapable of committing the crimes he’s charged with.”
 Woodson was sentenced by Judge Reed to 14 1/2 years in New Jersey State Prison on September 28, 2012, and must serve 10 years and 8 months before he becomes eligible for parole.